srikanthkakumanu/DSA/collections/README.md

 </br> [Table Of Contents](#table-of-contents) </br>

 - It is an ordered collection (or sequence).
 Simply an array of sequence with varying length.
+Internally it follows the insertion order (natural order which is the how the elements are inserted).
 - It can contain duplicate elements.
+We can also insert NULL values.
+- Each element in a list has an index and starts with 0.
+We can also insert an element at specific index.
+If there are existing elements at that index, those elements will be pushed further down.
 - Provides greater control over where each elements is inserted and retrieved by a position (index).
 In detail, it provides positional access, search for specified element, iteration and range view etc.
-- It consumes less memory.
+- *ArrayList* consumes less memory.
-- It is faster than LinkedList.
-In fact, you should try not to use a LinkedList.
+- *ArrayList* is faster than LinkedList.
+In fact, you should not try to use a LinkedList.
 - ***CopyOnWriteArrayList*** is thread-safe and immutable is the best solution for lists.

 ### **Set**